phage-nz/infosec-bazaar/sandbox/readme.md

 ### File Copies ###

 The copyfrom/copyto vboxmanage functions seem to work in the occassional release of VirtualBox - however cannot be relied upon.
-Additionally, as the Guest Additions cannot be installed in the guest, that basically leaves any native VirtualBox methods of file copy out of the question.
+Additionally, as the Guest Additions is not desirable to in the guest, that basically leaves any native VirtualBox methods of file copy out of the question.
 The method I've settled on is:

 - Put the files you wish to copy to the guest into a single folder on the host.
 - Convert the folder into an ISO image: